JohnKendrick/PDielec/docs/_sources/introduction.rst.txt

 The attenuated total reflection (ATR) spectrum can be calculated for a powdered material next to a high refractive index material such as diamond or germanium.

 The calculation of the optical behaviour of a single crystal (thick slab or film) is performed using the pyGTM code available on GitHub :cite:`pygtm`.
-This code implements a generalized transfer matrix method described by Passler et al. :cite:`Passler2020` and which builds on previous publications :cite:`Passler2017,Passler2017a`.
+This code implements a generalised transfer matrix method described by Passler et al. :cite:`Passler2020` and which builds on previous publications :cite:`Passler2017,Passler2017a`.

 An interface to the vibAnalysis package of Philipe Teixeira :cite:`TeixeiraVibAnal` as provided through the vibanalysis command.
 The background to the theory of the analysis is given in a paper :cite:`Teixeira2019`.
 The package performs Vibrational Mode Decompsition (VMD) using three computational approaches; Vibrational Mode Projection, Vibrational Mode Linear Decomposition and Vibrational Mode Automatic Relevance Determination.